Master of Pharmacy - 767AA

-All students in the Master of Pharmacy course are required to undergo a Police Record Check prior to undertaking clinical experience in the community.
 All students are also required to present current immunisation records prior to commencing clinical experience.
 Acknowledgement of the principles of ethical conduct and patient's privacy within the healthcare setting are sought from the students.
 Healthcare institutions will require all students to abide by their guidelines for conduct within their environments.

 Periods Course is Open to New Admissions

 Information on admission closing dates can be found here.

 Required - Must pass 48 credit points as follows

 - 6486 - Research Planning PG - 3 cp, Level P

 - 9399 - Biopharmaceutics and Advanced Formulations G - 3 cp, Level G

 - 9400 - Clinical Therapeutics 1 G - 3 cp, Level G

 - 9401 - Clinical Therapeutics 2 PG - 3 cp, Level P